albert97/Snippet_Tech/index.md

 </p>

 <p>
 Note: this site is not completed yet and I will continue building it.
 Please feel free to leave comments on anything (coding, ideas or tips for life... ).
+All photos in this site are mine orginal work.
 </p>